Interdisciplinary Research in Health Sciences (IRIHS)

 IRIHS, founded in 2015, is a mixed-method research unit led by Professor Sara Shaw and Associate Professor Chrysanthi Papoutsi.
 IRIHS aims to undertake high-quality interdisciplinary research, teaching and applied scholarship across a range of fields relating to the organisation and delivery of health and care services, the social science of health innovation, public health, health inclusion and equity.

-Our IRIHS team comprises five Professors (3 clinical), one Associate Professor, 17 academic staff and 5 support/ academic-related staff.
+Our IRIHS team comprises five Professors (3 clinical), two Associate Professors, 16 academic staff and five academic-related/ support staff.
 Four honorary IRIHS academics bring expertise and ideas from other Universities in the UK and abroad.

 IRIHS Annual Report 2025